bflbarlow/d3_projects/README.md

   - Share the `index.html` and data file with anyone with a browser.
 They can open the `index.html` and then choose the data file and have the data rendered for them.

 - Easily test different data
   - Columns can't change, but data does.
-Using several different data files might uncover an unexpected chart situations where a `<text>` element doesn't fit or any number of chart rendering scenarios that should be uncovered in testing variable data.
+Using several different data files might uncover an unexpected chart situation where a `<text>` element doesn't fit or any number of other chart rendering scenarios that should be uncovered in testing variable data.

 - Easy to rapidly prototype D3 cahrts
   - These are single html files with no js or css dependencies.
 It's all in one place.